stats4sd/laravel-sql-views/readme.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![StyleCI][ico-styleci]][link-styleci]

-A small package to help automate the creation and updating of MySQL views.
+A small package to help automate the creation and updating of MySQL views and procedures.

-This package lets you store the query definition for every MySQL view you need within your Laravel codebase, and lets you edit the SQL query strings directly instead of using migration files.
+This package lets you store the query definition for every MySQL view and stored procedure you need within your Laravel codebase, and lets you edit the SQL query strings directly instead of using migration files.
 This is useful when:

   - You regularly create or update SQL views with real data, e.g. as part of a data analysis workflow.
   - You have a set of complex queries that would involve you basically writing out the raw query within a migration file anyway.